Dev-Study-Buddies/Minido-Research/misc/typescript-notes.md

 // type guard for classes: use the `instanceof` operator

-// discriminated union type is a pattern that makes working type guards for union types easier
+// discriminated union type is a pattern for using type guards for union types

-// basically, you just create a literal member (or use an exisiting one) in a type/ interface
+// where you create a literal member (or use an exisiting one) in a type & interface declaration

-//  and then you use switch statements to check against that "literal member" property to see what type it is interface Square {
+//  then use if/else, switch statements to check against that "literal member" property to see what type it is interface Square {
     kind: "square";
     size: number;